ARMmbed/mbed-os/tools/cmake/UploadMethods.md

 Serial number of the ST-Link probe to connect to.
 If blank, will connect to any probe.
 You can get the list of serial numbers plugged into your machine with `STM32_Programmer_CLI -l`.

+## stlink

+This upload method is an open-source version of ST's STM32CUBE application, supporting a wider range of devices and host machines.
+It can be downloaded from [the project releases page](https://github.com/stlink-org/stlink/releases), and also installed through your package manager on many linux distributions.

+### Parameters

+> STLINK_UPLOAD_ENABLED

+**Type:** Bool

+Whether the STLINK upload method can be activated.

+> STLINK_LOAD_ADDRESS

+**Type:** String

+Load address argument to pass to stlink.

+> STLINK_ARGS

+**Type:** List of Strings

+Arguments to pass to stlink programs.
+The list of valid options is [here](https://github.com/stlink-org/stlink/blob/develop/doc/tutorial.md).

+### Options:

+> STLINK_PROBE_SN

+**Type:** String

+Serial number of the ST-Link probe to connect to.
+If blank, will connect to any probe.
+You can get the list of serial numbers plugged into your machine with `st-info --serial`.

 # Further Customization